Spotlight on Winter 2025 Honors Course Offerings

 Many sustainability crises are local, and the people most impacted tend to be groups already experiencing difference, lack of power, and discrimination.
 Transformational responses led by those most affected will be examined -- responses that address the environmental problem while also building social and economic power for those affected.
 The tools and tactics used to achieve positive changes will be analyzed.

-HC 407 Vampires, Race, and Gender
+HC 407 Philosophy and Happiness

 HC 407 (How) Is a Better World Possible?
 Politics Between Utopia & Dystopia